esden/1bitsy-bmpm-exercises/class-1/README.md

 INCLUDE libopencm3_stm32f4.ld
 ```

+Note: this linker script tells the GCC linker how many resources there are
+so that if your program becomes too large it can let you know.

 To compile the example code execute the following command:
 ```
 arm-none-eabi-gcc -g3 -mcpu=cortex-m4 -mthumb -mfloat-abi=hard -mfpu=fpv4-sp-d16 \